cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 # typescript-plugin-proactive-code-fixes

 TypeScript Langauge Service Plugin with several small proactive code refactors to solve errors (diagnostics) like creating constructor when a non existent one is invoked, declaring a variable or class when non existent one is defined, reassigning a const, etc. The tool is based both on the context of the user and on the current diagnostic error in that line.

-Right now:
+A lot is still to be fixed and implemented but we have several helpful and stable fixes working already:

- * declare variable on the fly (when assigning non declared variable)
+ * [Declare variable on the fly]() (when assigning non declared variable)
  * declare a new constructor when calling `new A(a,b)` on a class that doesn't have it
+ * declare a new class or interface when trying to extend or implement something that doesn't exist
- * declare an interface from return values (so you can prototype interfaces when writing implementation faster)
+ * [Declare an interface from return value](https://github.com/cancerberoSgx/typescript-plugins-of-mine/tree/master/typescript-plugin-proactive-code-fixes#declare-interfaces-from-return-values) (so you can prototype interfaces when writing implementation faster)
  * change const to let when reassigning a const variable
- * declare a new class or interface when trying to extend or implement something that doesn't exist
  * name unnamed function declarations
  * make an object literal implement an interface by adding / removing necessary members
  * declare member - complements the code fix already existing in typescript to fullfill all cases. declaring missing properties / methods